 This week, we sit down with Knowledge Keepers Sandra Manyfeathers & Henry Big Throat from Kainai Nation, they share stories about their language and Culture.

-This week we visit with Livia Manywounds from Tsuut'ina Nation.
+Livia Manywounds from Tsuut'ina Nation is our featured guest.
 Livia is a Rodeo competitor, dancer and journalist.
 Livia talks about her parents, their experience at residential school, and the push to learn both the Navajo and Dene languages.

 This week we visit with Edna Bad Eagle and Tobias Provost from Piikani Nation.
 They talk about growing up in the powwow and Rodeo circuit, and the importance of learning the language.

-This week, we feature part 2 of our interview with Michif Elder, Marie Schoenthal.
+This is part two of our interview with Michif Elder, Marie Schoenthal.
 Marie talks about the challenges of growing up in a Metis family, growing up in the 40s and 50s in rural Saskatchewan, and how only later in life she’s become comfortable sharing her heritage and culture.

 This week, we feature Elsie Potts from the Alexis Nakoda Sioux Nation in Central Alberta.
 Elsie shares her love of the hand drum, challenges she faced growing up, barriers she overcame and learning her traditions.